kopuskopecik/kopuskopecik/README.md

 I prefer React & React Native for web/mobile front-end, Django and Express technologies for back-end development but I love everything about JS and Python!

-Additionally I have experience in AWS services like EC2, VPC, CloudFormation, ... and Devops operations: Docker, Kubernet, Ansible ...
+Additionally I have experience in AWS services like EC2, VPC, CloudFormation, ... and Devops operations: Docker, Kubernetes, Ansible ...

 <!--